 As the Supreme Court has repeatedly recognized, the First Amendment protects the publication of stories like these.
 A ruling against WikiLeaks that narrowed this protection could jeopardize the well-established legal framework that made these stories possible—and that is crucial to ensuring that the public has the information it needs to hold powerful actors to account.

-Brett Max Kaufman is a staff attorney in the ACLU's Center for Democracy.
+Brett Max Kaufman is a senior staff attorney in the ACLU's Center for Democracy.

 Gabe Rottman is the director of the Technology and Press Freedom Project at the Reporters Committee for Freedom of the Press.